 Mixed hyperlipidemia is also known as familial combined hyperlipidemia.
 It affects an estimated 1 to 2 percent of the population in the Western world.
 In fact, it's the most common inherited lipid disorder.
 The high lipid levels typically begin in your teenage years.
-Some evidence shows that hyperlipidemia begins in childhood for some people.
+Some

 Learn more about this condition, including causes, risks, and what to expect from treatment.

 Scientific research is ongoing into the specific genes that cause this disorder.
 The research is complex because the characteristics of mixed hyperlipidemia overlap with those of metabolic syndrome.
 This syndrome isn’t genetically determined and is more widespread.
 But new statistical and genetic research techniques are helping scientists understand the causes of mixed hyperlipidemia.

 If one of your parents has mixed hyperlipidemia, you have a 50 percent chance of inheriting the genetic risk of the disorder, according to a Kaiser Permanente report.
 And if both your parents have it, you might inherit a double dose, which can cause more serious medical problems earlier in life.

 Mixed hyperlipidemia is inherited and causes high lipid levels.
 Your lipid levels will be even higher if you also have conditions such as: